 Unfortunately, SpeedGrade and Premiere Pro colorists have been left with no other choice but to grade shots on a clip by clip basis using saved looks and tweaking as needed.

 But that all changed recently when Adobe released updated versions of SpeedGrade, Premiere Pro and other Creative Cloud apps.

 Now, for the first time, we can grade at the master clip level in addition to grading at the clip level.

 In this Insight, I want to show you grading master clips in both SpeedGrade & Premiere Pro so you can speed up your grading while still giving you the power to tweak shots on a clip by clip basis.

 Since master clip level grading has been introduced in SpeedGrade and Premiere Pro, I’ve talked to folks who just instantly get how it works, and I’ve talked to folks who, well, just don’t!

 Most of the folks I find who do get it had used FCP 7 (or previous versions).

-In Final Cut, you could simply load a clip from the Browser, apply a color correction filter and then edit that clip in your timeline – along with your in/out points came the effect that you applied to the master clip.
+In Final Cut, you could simply load a clip from the Browser, apply a color correction filter and then edit that clip in your timeline – along with your in/out points come the effect that you applied to the master clip.